-E. Endorse Amendment to FY16/17-17/18 Unified Planning Work Program (UPWP) Including De-Obligation of Federal Funds
+E. Endorse Amendment to FY16/17-17/18 Unified Planning Work Program (UPWP)

-Ms. Otero stated that the TAC endorsed this item at their last meeting however, other changes have been made.
-She stated that the MPO was requesting to de-obligate \$177,000 primarily because the MPO was experiencing contracting issues for design of the website and development of the Transportation Disadvantaged Service Plan

-(TDSP).
-Ms. Otero stated that an additional \$6,000 was being de-obligated for completion of Bicycle and Pedestrian Master Plan in the second quarter of the UPWP.
-She stated that there was also a reallocation of \$15,000 from task 4 to task 7 and revising the FDOT soft match.
+Mr. Ortman stated that the committee endorsed this item at their last meeting for a smaller amount but that additional changes have been made which had increased the de-obligation request to \$177,000.
+These additional changes included a delay in the work for the redesign of the website and timeline extensions for the major update to the Transportation Disadvantaged Service Plan (TDSP) and the Bicycle and Pedestrian Master Plan.
+Mr. Ortman stated that there was also a reallocation of \$15,000 from Task 4, Long Range Planning, to Task 7, Regional Coordination, and a revision to the FDOT soft match.

+Ms. Homiak entertained a motion for endorsement of the UPWP Amendment.
-Ms. Lantz: I move to approve.

-Mr. Scott: I second the motion.
+- Mr. Sherman: I move to endorse. - Mr. Tuff: I second the motion.